Page Loading

 “Our parent company looks for the best in the world.
 It believes they have found that in Scotland.
 We have exceptionally capable and innovative people here.”

-Canon Medical Edinburgh backs Scotland as a leader in life sciences, human health and med tech.
+Canon Medical Edinburgh backs Scotland as a leader in life sciences, human health, and med tech.

-126 people employed in Edinburgh
+• 126 people employed in Edinburgh

 This facility is Canon Medical Systems Corporation’s global software and AI research hub.

-£22 million revenues targeted by 2035
+• Targeting £22 million in revenue by 2035

 Canon Medical Edinburgh contributes valuable healthcare innovation to the wider Canon group.

-AI transforms medical imaging from Scotland
+• AI transforms medical imaging from Scotland

-Solutions make medical imaging faster and more accurate, benefitting clinicians and patients globally.
+AI solutions make medical imaging faster and more accurate, benefitting clinicians and patients globally.

 £14 million AI project for faster data analysis

-Canon Medical Edinburgh traces its roots back to Voxar Limited, established in 1994 as a spinout from the University of Edinburgh.
-In June 2025, Canon Medical Edinburgh was awarded a £3.6million grant by Scottish Enterprise towards a £14 million project that uses AI for faster data analysis to improve medical scans for both patients and health services.
+In June 2025, Canon Medical Edinburgh was awarded a £3.6 million grant from Scottish Enterprise.
+This grant helps fund a £14 million project that will use AI to improve medical scans for both patients and health services through faster data analysis.

-Dr Ken Sutherland explains: “Most of our customers are radiologists who are busy people.
-Many of us are living longer, but not all are in good health.
-Regular follow up scans are used to monitor interventions and treatments.
-Radiologists workloads are increasing daily as more patients need more scans.
-We are automating the scanning process to make diagnosis and treatment more efficient.”
+“Most of our customers are radiologists who are busy people," Dr Sutherland explains.
+"Many of us are living longer, but not all are in good health.
+Regular follow-up scans are used to monitor interventions and treatments, and radiologists' workloads are increasing daily as more patients need more scans.
+So we're automating the scanning process to make diagnosis and treatment more efficient.”

-New technologies globally from Edinburgh
+New technologies scale globally from Edinburgh

-Dr Ken Sutherland adds: “We have to innovate in healthcare.
-Clinical professionals just don’t have enough bandwidth to perform their roles as efficiently as they’d like to.
-This is not just a UK problem – but around the world.
+“We have to innovate in healthcare," Dr Sutherland says.
+"Clinical professionals just don’t have enough bandwidth to perform their roles as efficiently as they’d like to.
+This is not just a UK problem, but occurs around the world.
 Smart Modality enables us to get the patient scanned as soon and as efficiently as possible.”

 Dr Ken Sutherland, President of Canon Medical Edinburgh